Lebanon: Government meets in bid to quell protests | DW | 21.10.2019

 The Lebanese government is holding an emergency Cabinet meeting to discuss a rescue plan for the country's crumbling economy amid widening public dissent.
 Mass protests continued on Monday.

-The 30-member Cabinet was expected to approve reforms on Monday that would see ministerial wages halved amid growing public anger at the perceived corruption of Lebanon’s political elite.
+Lebanon’s 30-member Cabinet was expected to approve reforms on Monday that would see ministerial wages halved amid growing public anger at the perceived corruption of the country's political elite.

 The meeting, at the presidential palace in the Beirut suburb of Baabda, was swiftly convened after a package of reforms was drawn up.